Guro District, Manica Province: Geography

 The major rivers on the borders of the district (the Luenha and Zambezi) have perennial flow, while others are intermittent (Nhamacombe, Mupha, Nhaduzi), fed by stormwaters.

 The climate of the district is semi-arid with most rain falling from November to March.
 The average annual rainfall is 632 mm.

 Demographics

 As of 2005, 51% of the population of the district was younger than 15 years.
 22% did speak Portuguese.
 The most common mothertongue is Chitwe language.
 79% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into four postos, Guro (one locality), Dacata (one locality), Mandie (five localities), and Nhamassonge (one locality).

 Economy

 Less than 1% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 10,000 farms which have on average 2.5 ha of land.
-The main agricultural products are corn, cassava, cowpea, peanut, sorghum, pearl millet, and sweet potato.
+The main agricultural products are corn, cassava, cowpea, peanuts, sorghum, pearl millet, and sweet potato.
 Livelihoods are dominated by smallholder agriculture, with millet and sorghum in well-drained soils, and maize and black-eyed peas in more humid areas.
 Irregularity of rain is a major constraint on the district.